Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Many of the examples used the FETCH

-hopefully self-evident but the statement has many forms and so it’s worth going over
+that is hopefully self-evident but the statement has many forms and so it’s

 and D